 “Donors don’t give to institutions.
 They invest in ideas and people in whom they believe.” -G.T.
 Smith

-If you have any tips of your own that you’d like to share, feel free to leave them in the comments!
+If you have any tips of your own (or from other successful people) that you’d like to share, feel free to leave them in the comments!
 Thanks for reading this post.